 Tap directly into the extensive research library of Cotton Incorporated.
 Here, you can filter your results by category, sort them by date and select your preferred media type to streamline the resources you see.

-UPDATED June, 2021 for new security protocols.
+UPDATED June, 2021 for new security protocols and minor bug fix update on August 15, 2022.
 Newer cotton harvesters from John Deere have the option of directly transmitting module serial numbers and other associated information directly to the “MyJohnDeere” website in the form of a Harvest ID files.
-The Cotton Harvest File Download Utility may be used to automate the download of Harvest ID […]
+The Cotton Harvest File Download Utility may […]

 This calculator provides guidance for cotton planting timing based on weather conditions.
 The map defaults to North Carolina but can be used across the U.S.

 Integrated pest management agents across Texas contribute articles and insights to the Texas IPM Program’s newsletter and blog.

 This resource provides the latest news and information from Arkansas’s experts on row crop production, including cotton, corn and soybeans.